-Rock drumming: the power and the glory (part one)
+Rock drumming: power, speed and glory (part 1)

 In an exclusive two-part round table interview, Dean Butterworth, James Heatley, Glen Sobel and Jason Sutter discuss the power, sound and performance of rock drumming

 From John Bonham and Neil Peart to Ian Paice, Dave Grohl and everyone in between, rock drumming boasts an illustrious line-up of celebrated players.For most drummers their entry point to the instrument is the basic 4/4 beat so it's no small wonder rock continues to make its way into the record collections of beginner and seasoned drummers the world over.

 To pay homage to this evergreen genre, we spent time with four of modern rock's most aspirational artists with bombastic sounds, styles and energetic live performances that enhance this genre.
 Cue Dean Butterworth (Good Charlotte), James Heatley (The Answer), Glen Sobel (Alice Cooper) and Jason Sutter (Marilyn Manson)...

 What do you think makes a good a rock drummer?

 "Really good rock drumming has to swing.
 It has to feel good even if it's heavy or hard" - Jason Sutter